 Cohost website template uses a modern and elegant looking navigation bar.
 This bootstrap navbar template follows the traditional layout in a modern outfit.
-Everything is right in this template, you have clear branding, links have ample amount of space, and a call to action button at the end.
-Since the brand logo is placed separately from all other menu elements, it gives good visibility to your brand name or logo.
+Everything is right in this template, you have clear branding, links with ample space, and a call to action button at the end.
+Since the brand logo is placed separately from all other menu elements, it gives your brand name or logo good visibility.
 Sometimes it is better to stick with the old school technique which performs well even in today’s tough world.
-Fonts and color schemes used in this navbar express the creative thought of the brand and it also goes well with the overall design of the template.
+Fonts and color schemes used in this navbar express the brand’s creative thought and go well with the template’s overall design.

 Vigor is a simple clean fitness website template and is a good bootstrap navbar example with a logo.
 To reflect the theme of getting lean and fit, this template uses sharp and thin fonts throughout the template.
 The design consistency is flawless in this template.
 Even in the navbar, the designer has maintained the same simple and elegant looking design.
 In this bootstrap navbar, you also get drop-down actions.
 At the end of the right side, you have space for a search bar.
-The main purpose of a navbar is to direct the user in the right way, but it can’t be done each and every time.
+The main purpose of a navbar is to direct the user in the right way, but it can’t be done every time.
 Search bars will help the user to easily find the hidden gems in your website.

 Yogafun is almost similar to the Vigor template mentioned above.
 But, this one is designed for a yoga website.
 The designer has balanced the navbar element beautifully in this design, which makes it the best bootstrap responsive navigation menu in this list.
-An equal amount of space is given for the brand logo, menu options, and the search bar.
+An equal amount of space is given for the brand logo, menu options, and search bar.
 Wordings are very important in a navigation bar, they shouldn’t be too long and it must convey the message carefully.
 In this bootstrap navbar design, the designer has kept the menu labels short and crisp.
 At a glance, the user can understand where the particular link will take them.